Kong/docs.konghq.com/app/_src/gateway/upgrade/index.md

 ### Upgrades from 3.1.0.0 or 3.1.1.1

 There is a special case if you deployed {{site.base_gateway}} in hybrid mode and the version you are using is 3.1.0.0 or 3.1.1.1.
-Kong removed the legacy WebSocket protocol, added a new WebSocket protocol between CP and DP in 3.1.0.0, and added back the legacy one in 3.1.1.2.
+Kong removed the legacy WebSocket protocol between the CP and DP, replaced it with a new WebSocket protocol in 3.1.0.0, and added back the legacy one in 3.1.1.2.
 So, upgrade to 3.1.1.2 first before moving forward to later versions.